VivekRai04/Jain-Foam-website/README.md

 - **Product Showcase** with categories such as **Curtains, Sofas, Wallpapers, Flooring, and Mattresses**
 - **Interactive Image Gallery** featuring filterable masonry grid and lightbox
 - **Contact & Inquiry Integration** with forms, location map, and email support
+- **Admin Dashboard** for managing customer enquiries with status tracking
 - **Search Engine Optimized** for strong local presence
 - **AI-Powered Chatbot** for customer support